-2017 Grassroots Leadership and Advocacy Handbook
+2020 Grassroots Leadership and Advocacy Handbook

 EDUCATE, ENGAGE, ACT!
 A tool kit for grassroots organizing, empowerment, and wilderness protection.

-Great Old Broads for Wilderness engages and ignites the activism of elders to preserve and protect Wilderness and wild lands.
+Great Old Broads for Wilderness is a national grassroots organization, led by women, that engages and inspires activism to preserve and protect wilderness and wild lands.

-"We are the ones we've been waiting for."

--Poet June Jordan
+"We are the ones we've been waiting for." -Poet June Jordan